-Mr. Xin Song, Mr. Bing Liu, Mr. Lianzhong Sun and Mr. Zhanming Wu are considered to have a conflict of interest in the transactions as set out in the section headed "Connected transactions and continuing connected transactions" below due to their senior management positions in China National Gold.

-The 2012 Contract for Purchase and Sale of Dore (details as set out in the section headed "Connected transactions and continuing connected transactions" below) was entered into between the Company's subsidiary and China National Gold, the ultimate controlling shareholder of the Company.
-Save as aforesaid, no contracts of significance to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at December 31, 2013 or at any time during the Financial Year.
+Mr. Xin Song, Mr. Bing Liu, Lianzhong Sun and Mr. Liangyou Jiang are considered to have a conflict of interest in the transactions as set out in the section headed "Connected transactions and continuing connected transactions" below due to their senior management positions in China National Gold.
+The 2012 Contract for Purchase and Sale of Dore, the Jiama Framework Agreement, the 2013 Lease Contract, the Supplemental Jiama Framework Agreement, the Supplemental Contract for Purchase and Sale of Dore, the Product and Service Framework Agreement, the 2013 Contract for Purchase and Sale of Copper Concentrate, the 2015 Contract for Purchase and Sale of Dore, the 2014 Contract for Purchase and Sale of Copper Concentrate, and the Jiama Phase II Hornfels Stripping and Mining Agreement (details of each are as set out in the section headed "Connected transactions and continuing connected transactions" below) were entered into between the Company, the Company's subsidiaries and China National Gold, the ultimate controlling shareholder of the Company.
+Save as aforesaid, no contracts of significance to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at December 31, 2014 or at any time during the Financial Year.